BYU-ITC-344/byu-itc-344.github.io/lab-2/Lab-2-writeup-template.md

 #### c.
 How do you build a docker image from a `Dockerfile` with the `docker` command?

 ## Written Answer
 *Your boss still wants a short list of instructions on how to create a Docker image.
 Please include your instructions below.
 The instructions should include enough detail so that a future employee can follow steps to create their own image.
 Must include more detail than "Step 1/2 create a Dockerfile.
-Step 2/2 use the docker build command."
+Step 2/2 use the docker build command.*

 ## Screenshots
 *Insert the following screenshots:*